DinoChiesa/Apigee-External-Authorization-2/README.md

 To extend beyond the "yes/no" decision, Apigee has the API product concept.
 API publishers can configure specific client credentials (client IDs or API keys) to be authorized for specific API Products.
-The Products are really just collections of Verb + Path pairs which will be permitted of authorized for that particular credential.
+The Products are really just collections of Verb + Path pairs which will be permitted or authorized for that particular credential.
 Then, at runtime, Apigee will verify that the presented application client credential is authorized for an API Product that includes the particular verb + path pair that the current API request is using.